observablehq/plot/README.md

 * *include* (or true) - draw the subset of the mark’s data in the current facet
 * *exclude* - draw the subset of the mark’s data *not* in the current facet
 * null (or false) - repeat this mark’s data across all facets (i.e., no faceting)

-* an object with a xFilter or yFilter option
+By default, the data points shown in each facet are those that exactly match the facet value.
+Use the **xFilter** and **yFilter** options to change that behavior for, respectively, the *x* and *y* facets:

-The facet filter option can be one of:
+The xFilter or yFilter option can be one of:
 * *eq* (default) - the data points shown in each facet are those that exactly match the facet value
 * *lte* - the data points shown in each facet are those that are lower than or equal to the facet value
 * *gte* - the data points shown in each facet are those that are greater than or equal to the facet value